marcus67/rechtschreibung/README.md

 # rechtschreibung
-A little Python app to test different rule sets for German spelling
+A little Python app to be used with Pythonista to test different rule sets for German spelling